inno-devops-labs/S25-core-course-labs/app_go/README.md

 - `/` - Displays the current date in Moscow as an HTML response using `/api/date` endpoint.
 - `/api/date` - Returns the current date in Moscow as a JSON response.
+- `/visits` - Count of visits to any endpoint(including `/visits`).
+Every request to any endpoint increments the counter in `visits-go.txt`.